redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

 ``--user-name`` and ``--user-password`` define a user, with password, for the undercloud.
 Acorrding to TripleO guidelines, the default username is ``stack``.
 User will be created if necessary.
+.. note:: Stack user password needs to be changed in case of public deployments

 Backup
 ------